Mathématique: Chapter 40

 “I heard it was a ‘dinner meeting’,” Young said mildly.

-“Yes,” Vala said.
-“That’s what he’s calling it, but it is, most definitely, a date.”
+“Yes,” Vala admitted, “that’s what he’s calling it, but it is, most definitely, a date.”

-“For the record,” Rush said, “I’m certain you could do better than Jackson.”
+“For the record,” Rush said, “Y’could do better than Jackson.”

-“Um, I’m pretty sure everyone agrees that Jackson is the pinnacle of humanity,” Young said.
+“Um, I’m pretty sure everyone agrees Jackson’s the pinnacle of humanity,” Young said.

 “Not everyone,” Rush replied.